inrialearninglab/ai4t/docs/2.5-teachers-usages/apps/all-comparaison-outil-video.en.md

 description: AI video creation tools mentioned in the AI4T forum
 ---

-This table presents video creation tools mentioned by teachers on the AI4T forum.
+This table presents image generation tools mentioned by teachers on the French MOOC <a href="https://www.fun-mooc.fr/en/cours/intelligence-artificielle-pour-et-par-les-enseignants-ai4t" target=_blank>"Artificial intelligence for and by teachers"</a> – visited on 01/07/2025.
 Additional information (e.g., country of origin) was extracted from the official websites of each tool.

 | Tool                                                                    | Tool Description                                     | Sign-up Required       | Technical Limitations                                     | Nationality / Country of Origin |
 | ------------------------------------------------------------------------ | --------------------------------------------------- | --------------------- | --------------------------------------------------------- | ------------------------------- |